Bulletstorm Review (360)

 Weapon upgrades come fast and it’s easy to have all weapons fully upgraded, especially if you are getting bonus points for creative kills.
 During less frenetic battles you tend to find yourself lining up creative kills rather than actually shooting enemies.
 These parts reminded me of Dark Messiah of Might and Magic, where you spent most of your time kicking enemies off cliffs or dropping barrels on their heads.

 Even in the combat there’s a few problems though.
-I found it hard to tell where enemies were attacking from and often turned around to see an enemy stabbing me in the back of the head.
+I found it hard to tell where enemies were attacking from and often turned around to see an enemy who had been stabbing me in the back of the head.
 Your allies get in the way in some sections and contribute very little in combat and seeing as they’re such terrible characters anyway, you wish you were on your own most of the time.
 As you struggle with these minor issues the storyline brings up simple puzzles which add little to the game and only ever have one very simple solution.

 Once the main game is finished there’s some incentive to go back and find hidden objects or collect all of the deaths, but it’s unlikely this will pull many players back in.
 The multiplayer meanwhile held no appeal for me with its core points based ethos working poorly with random teammates online.
 It’s something different, but I can’t imagine there will be many people to play within a few months.